 The City is participating in a Regional Assessment of Fair Housing in accordance with current U.S. Department of Housing and Urban Development (HUD) guidelines for 2025-2029, along with 33 other participating jurisdictions in Orange County.
 Community meetings throughout the fall/winter will be held across the county to obtain input on fair housing issues that affect residents in Orange County.
-Additionally, the City is updating its Five-Year Consolidated Plan, which identifies the City's housing and community needs and outlines a strategy to address identified needs utilizing HUD funds (CDBG and HOME).
-City staff are preparing to release a survey and schedule community meetings in October to solicit local resident input regarding housing and community development needs.
+Additionally, Economic and Development Services CDBG staff is updating its Five-Year Consolidated Plan, which identifies the City's housing and community needs and outlines a strategy to address identified needs utilizing HUD funds (CDBG and HOME).
+City staff are preparing to release a survey and schedule community meetings to solicit local resident input regarding housing and community development Nervices CDBG staff provided an informational booth at the recent Senior Center Health Fair.
 More information on the Regional Assessment of Fair Housing and Five-Year Consolidated Plan can be found on the City's website below, under the "Five-Year Consolidated Plan" tab.